 I'm suddenly absorbed by studying French Braille.
-"How, why?", you ask.
-Simple short answer: Marcel brought home a copy of Marvin Gaye's record album "What's Goin' On?" and it had a Braille label on each side.
-It took me back to when I was young and had a Dymo label maker.
+"Why?", you ask.
+Simple short answer: Marcel brought home a copy of Marvin Gaye's record album "What's Goin' On?" and it had a Braille label on each side of the jacket, made with one of the early personal label makers.
+It took me back to when I was young and had a Dymo.
 I felt so powerful, "I can personalize anything!"
 I proudly punched out my name on blue plastic tape and stuck it on my Beatles White Album.

 So I was curious, what did the labels on the album cover say?
-One label had more writing than the other, so they didn't simply say "Marvin Gaye".
+One label had more writing than the other, so they didn't both say "Marvin Gaye" for instance.
 It seemed like every couple of characters I could translate using the English Braille alphabet, but it was spotty.
 Some I couldn't figure out.
 So I tried the French alphabet with the additional accented letters.
 That seemed to help, but only to a point.
-It just wasn't consistant.
+It wasn't consistent with either.
 Some letters from the English alphabet worked and some from the French, but not all.
-Then it dawned on me: maybe the labels are on upsidedown.
+Then it dawned on me: maybe the labels are on "upside down".
 That was it!
 I then translated one side of the cover to read "Marvi Gay" and the other side "M. Gaye - Ûat's Go".
 I'm still learning the codes for contractions, but it appears that the French "U" with a circumflex accent is substituted for "Wh" in English.
 Now I'm fascinated.

 This speaks to the ludite in me, the idea of a tactile language.
 Language that passes through your skin.

-While researching I learned that there are now electronic gadgets used to translate it to audio for the blind who don't know how to read Braille.
-I don't begrudge anyone something that makes their life easier, but at the same time it made me appreciate the early form even more.
+While researching I learned that there are now electronic gadgets used to translate Braille to audio "for those who can’t cope with Braille", as the marketing says.
+I don't begrudge anyone something that makes their life easier, but at the same time it made me that much more intrigued by the early form.

 Other than my short bursts on my hardwired desktop PC I do not lead a life of gadgets.
-I do not own a cell phone, or an I-pod, or a Kindle, or a GPS, or a cordless phone, or even a microwave.
+I don't own a cell phone, or an I-pod, or a Kindle, or a GPS, or a cordless phone, or even a microwave.
 I still hang my clothes on the line, as I've done my entire life.
-It's not part of some trend or an effort to lead a "sustainable" life.
+It's not part of a trend or an effort to lead a "sustainable" life.
 It's in my bones.
-It's what is natural to me.
+It's what's natural to me.

 Now I'm dreaming of finding an antique Braille typewriter like this one: